-Restaurants away from touristy areas might get you a bowl of piping hot ramen for around 400-500 yen as well as, vending machine restaurants (photo below or a better one here).
+Restaurants away from touristy areas might get you a bowl of piping hot ramen for around 400-500 yen as well as, vending machine restaurants.
 Food in Japan is generally tasty…even if it’s fast food.

 Grocery stores and basement level of department stores.

 Food is fresh in Japan.
 Even in the supermarkets and thus, they want to sell as much of their bento plates and pre-cooked foods by the end of the day.
 Thus, there are discounts.
 Sushi plates, salads, tempura… all fresh and delicious Japanese food.